Sammaye/mongoglue/README.md

 And probably more but that's what I could think of immediately.

-I should mention these flaws are not fundamental to mongoglue, they are merely aspects which are not implemented (yet possibly...).
+I should mention that these flaws are not fundamental to how mongoglue works, they are merely aspects which are not implemented (yet possibly...).